 It can be tough for you to find time because of your busy schedule but you should always try to make time each day and work through these simple relaxation exercises while sitting.
 You can meditate and practice breathing exercises while sitting on a bus or taxi during your commute to and from work.
 You can also do some stretching exercises while at your desk.

 The great thing about these relaxation exercises that can be done while sitting is that you can do them anywhere and anytime — even while you’re at work.

-Once you have practiced and incorporated these easy to do relaxation exercises while sitting into your daily routine, you will find and realize that your muscles are more relaxed and you’re breathing more deeply.
+Once you have practiced and incorporated these easy to do relaxation and breathing exercises into your daily routine, you will find your muscles and mind more relaxed.
 Whenever you feel tense or anxious, do any of these simple relaxation exercises to boost your energy and mood, thus leading you to a peaceful state of mind and body.